verrazzano/docs/content/en/docs/uninstall/backup/argocd.md

 - Object store prefix name.
 This will be a child folder under the bucket, which the backup component creates.
 - Object store region name.
 - Object store signing key.
-    - A signing key, which is required to authenticate with the Amazon S3 compatible object store.
-        - This is an Access Key/Secret Key pair.
+    - A signing key, which is required to authenticate with the Amazon S3 compatible object store; this is an Access Key/Secret Key pair.
     - In Oracle Cloud Infrastructure, you or your administrator creates the Customer Secret Key.
-An associated Access Key will be generated for the secret key.
+       - An associated Access Key will be generated for the secret key.
        - To create a Customer Secret Key, see [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create-secret-key).